candidcalcifer/candidcalcifer/README.md

-# Serena He
+# Hi, I'm Serena

 **`Mathematics Specialist @ University of Toronto`**

 I'm studying math and computer science at the University of Toronto and have an interest in quantitative research/development.
-Currently using python for most of my projects (what we use in school) but I can work in all languages and have experience in C and Java.

 Some things I'm learning right now:
   - GUIs